vrockai/pipeline-test/docs/content.md

 ---

-## Shotgun metagenomics reveals interkingdom association between intestinal bacteria and fungi involving competition for nutrients
+## Shotgun metagenomics reveals interkingdom association between intestinal bacteria and fungi involving competition for nutrients.
+ 15.12.2023, _Z Xie, A Canalda-Baltrons, C d'Enfert, C Manichanh_

+The accuracy of internal-transcribed-spacer (ITS) and shotgun metagenomics has not been robustly evaluated, and the effect of diet on the composition and function of the bacterial and fungal gut microbiome in a longitudinal setting has been poorly investigated.
+Here we compared two approaches to study the fungal community (ITS and shotgun metagenomics), proposed an enrichment protocol to perform a reliable mycobiome analysis using a comprehensive in-house fungal database, and correlated dietary data with both bacterial and fungal communities.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01693-w)

+10.1186/s40168-023-01693-w

 ---